ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 Ballerina is not designed to be a general purpose language.
 Instead you should use Ballerina if you need to integrate a collection of network connected systems such as HTTP endpoints, Web APIs, JMS services, and databases.
 The result of the integration can either be just that - the integration that runs once or repeatedly on a schedule, or a reusable HTTP service that others can run.

-NOTE: The initial release of the language only supports integrations that result in HTTP services.

 This is an informal introduction to the Ballerina language.

 ## Introduction